Dots Leadership Solutions

 Death by Administration

 I'm sad to say, I was one of the walking ‘wasted potential’ not too many years ago.
 It was a dark and miserable time.
-My employer was doing a massive restructure, de-layering spans and levels and it was my job to implement it for my division.
+My employer was doing a massive restructure, removing spans and levels of management and it was my job, as the HR lead, to implement it for my division.

-The work I so loved and excelled at suddenly switched from senior level advisor to a massive load of mundane administrative tasks Every.
+Unfortunately the process they undertook was more of a spreadsheet exercise, versus strategic.
+So the work I loved and excelled at suddenly switched from senior level advisory work to a massive load of mundane administrative tasks Every.
 Single.
-Day.
-It went on for months.
+Day. , and it went on for months.

 Wasted potential.